 Whether you’re new to psychodynamic therapy or a long-term client, it’s important to know that psychodynamic therapy is effective and evidence-based.

 Below are links to resources that are regularly recommended by psychodynamic psychotherapists.
-This list is continually being updated.
 We are happy to receive feedback on items for inclusion at content@psychodynamiccanada.org.

 You may also want to visit our Evidence page for links to academic articles and books.